-Conservatories and Porches Repair Category 2 Notes The porch is of a lightweight construction.
+Conservatories and Porches

+Repair Category 2

+Notes The conservatory window units and of an older type and wear and tear is noted.
+See 'Windows' section above.
+The conservatory is of a lightweight construction.
 Regular maintenance is anticipated.
-The conservatory window units are of an order type and wear and tear is noted.
-See 'Windows' section.

 Communal Areas

 Repair Category N/A

 Notes Not applicable.